 Solar energy is sunshine

-The amount of solar energy that the earth receives each day is many times greater than the total amount of all energy that people consume.
+The amount of solar energy that the earth receives each day is many times greater than the total amount of all energy that people consume each day.
 However, on the surface of the earth, solar energy is a variable and intermittent energy source.
 The amount of sunlight and the intensity of sunlight varies by time of day and location.
-Weather and climate conditions affect the availability of sunlight on a daily and seasonal basis.
+Weather and climate conditions affect the availability of sunlight daily and on a seasonal basis.
 The type and size of a solar energy collection and conversion system determines how much of the available solar energy we can convert into useful energy.

 Solar thermal collectors

-Low-temperature solar thermal collectors absorb the sun's heat energy to heat water or to heat homes, offices, and other buildings.
+Low-temperature solar thermal collectors absorb the sun's heat energy to heat water for washing and bathing or for swimming pools, or to heat air inside buildings.

 Concentrating solar energy technologies use mirrors to reflect and concentrate sunlight onto receivers that absorb solar energy and convert it to heat.
 We use this thermal energy for heating homes and buildings or to produce electricity with a steam turbine or a heat engine that drives a generator.